From Six Products to 50 plus Products in Less Than Two Years, Mamaearth Founders Have Come a Long Way

 Before long the couple became aware that some of their friends too faced similar problems.
 It was a business opportunity that the couple was not going to let go.

 After all, the couple possessed the right background to give it a shot.
-Varun had worked with Hindustan Unliver, Infosys, and at Coca Cola in New York where as a senior brand manager he was handling Coke Zero.
+Varun had worked with Hindustan Unliver, Infosys, and at Coca Cola in Delhi where as a senior brand manager he was handling Coke Zero.
 Ghazal used to be a corporate trainer in the IT sector.

 The couple took the leap of faith in 2016.
 They incorporated Honasa Consumer Private Limited in June and launched the Mamaearth range of toxic-free products for pregnant mothers, new mothers and the babies in December that year.
 The first batch of products included baby lotion and mosquito repellant.